sumeetshirgure/sumeetshirgure.github.io/docs/about.markdown

 This blog is named after Scott Aaronson's [Shtetl optimized](https://scottaaronson.blog/).

-Linked are my [LinkedIn](https://linkedin.com/in/sumeetshirgure) and [Instagram](https://www.instagram.com/sumeetshirgure/) and [Github](https://github.com/sumeetshirgure) pages that you can stalk me on.
+Linked are my [LinkedIn](https://linkedin.com/in/sumeetshirgure) and [Github](https://github.com/sumeetshirgure) pages you can stalk me on.

 Here's my [CV](/assets/pdfs/cv/Sumeet_Shirgure_CV.pdf).
 I use [Arch](https://archlinux.org/) by the way.